Anti-Racism

 The Anti-Racism Data Act (ARDA)

 We're working hard to make B.C. a more equitable, inclusive and welcoming province for everyone.
-One of the ways to support this work is the Anti-Racism Data Act, which by collecting race-based data helps identify where people aren’t getting equitable government programs and services.
+One of the ways to support this work is the Anti-Racism Data Act, which allows us to collect personal information such as race, age or gender.
+With this information, we can identify and understand where people are experiencing barriers accessing government services.

 The Anti-Racism Data Act became law on June 2, 2022.